glwhart/getting-started/README.md

 In order to run the simulation software we make use of the BYU supercomputing lab.
 You can find more information about that as well as apply for a supercomputing account [here](https://rc.byu.edu/)

 # Getting Started with random walks
-A random walk is an extremely important concept in Biophysics and it will also be the first problem you will get to work on!
+A random walk is a simple model of fundamental biological processes and is a great place to start doing biophysics simulations.

 ## What is a random walk ?
 * Check out this amazing [video](https://www.youtube.com/watch?v=stgYW6M5o4k) which helps explains the context around and the importance of random walks
 * Check out this amazing [video](https://www.youtube.com/watch?v=a3V0BJLIo_c) for an introduction to the diffusion equation
 ## Problem # 1
-* Build a program using Julia which can simulate a random walk for t number of walkers each taking n number of steps.
-Plot the trajectory of the walkers in 1, 2 and 3 dimensions!
+* Build a program using Julia which can simulate a random walk for *t* number of walkers each taking *n* number of steps.
+Plot the trajectory of the walkers in 1, 2 and 3 dimensions.
 Also see if you can plot the density distribution for each dimension!
-Feel free to compare your solution with Jack and Cayson's
+Feel free to compare your solution with Jack and Cayson's solutions.

 ## Problem # 2